AntreasAntoniou/DAGAN/README.md

 ## Datasets

 The Omniglot and VGG-Face datasets can be obtained in numpy format <a href="https://drive.google.com/drive/folders/15x2C11OrNeKLMzBDHrv8NPOwyre6H3O5?usp=sharing" target="_blank">here</a>.
-They should then be placed into the `datasets` folder.
+They should then be placed in the `datasets` folder.

 ## Training a DAGAN

-After the datasets are downloaded and the dependencies are installed, a DAGAN be trained by running:
+After the datasets are downloaded and the dependencies are installed, a DAGAN can be trained by running:

 ```
 python train_omniglot_dagan.py --batch_size 32 --generator_inner_layers 3 --discriminator_inner_layers 5 --num_generations 64 --experiment_title omniglot_dagan_experiment_default --num_of_gpus 1 --z_dim 100 --dropout_rate_value 0.5